Hiking in Pisgah National Forest, North Carolina

 The Pisgah National Forest covers over 500,000 acres of forest land across the central mountains of Western North Carolina.
 This large forest includes lands surrounding the town of Asheville and the French Broad River Valley, and extending into the higher mountains all around.

 Since this forest is so large, we divide up the information into pages for the official Ranger Districts on the forest.
 Then, we subdivide the Ranger Districts into even smaller areas within those (our Trailheads) - watersheds, hubs, or other parts of the forest with a network of trails convenient to one another.

 Districts and Trailheads

-This forest is officially divided up into 4 Ranger Districts: Grandfather, Toecane, French Broad, and Pisgah.
+This forest is officially divided up into 3 Ranger Districts: Grandfather, Appalachian, and Pisgah.

-The Grandfather and Toecane Ranger Districts lie in the northern mountains of NC and include Trailhead areas such as the Linville Gorge Wilderness, Wilson Creek, the Toe and Cane Rivers, Roan Mountain, and Big Ivy/Coleman Boundary.
+The Grandfather and Appalachian Ranger Districts lie in the northern mountains of NC and include Trailhead areas such as the Linville Gorge Wilderness, Wilson Creek, the Toe and Cane Rivers, Roan Mountain, and Big Ivy/Coleman Boundary.

 The Pisgah Ranger District lies on either side of the Blue Ridge Parkway south of Asheville, along the Pisgah Ridge and Balsam Mountains.
 The Trailheads Bent Creek, Mills River, Davidson River, Middle Prong Wilderness, and Shining Rock Wilderness are located in this district.
 Three long-distance trails - the Mountains to Sea trail, the Shut-In Trail, and the Art Loeb Trail also travel through this district.
 Many National Forest trails intersect trails along the Blue Ridge Parkway in this district as well.